Wednesday, March 9, 2011

 We opened gifts, and then it was time to go home.

-For their take home goodie bags, I had decorated colorful paper bags that said Pokemon Master ______.
-Each child had their own names on their bags.
+For the take home goody bags, I had decorated colorful paper bags that said Pokemon Master with their names.

-It was a very memorable day and he still remembers it fondly 4 years later.
+It was a very memorable day that he still remembers it fondly several years later.

 1. My nine year old son would love this!
 Thank you for the great game ideas!!